rhansen2/dyndao/README.md

 JSON <-> object.Object <-> RDBMS

-dyndao is a collection of Golang packages which serve as an ActiveRecord-influenced ORM in Go.
+dyndao is a collection of Golang packages which intend to serve as a relatively lightweight ORM, somewhat influenced by Perl's DBI and the 'Active Record pattern'.

-*DISCLAIMER*

-This package is a work in progress.
-While much of the code is regularly tested on production workloads, please use it at your own risk.
-Suggestions and patches are welcome.
-Currently, I reserve the right to refactor the API at any time.

-If you find yourself using this package to do cool things, please let me know.
-:-)

 Currently, basic support for SQLite, MySQL, and Oracle are included.
-If you intend on working with MySQL, please be sure to check out the 'columntype' branch for github.com/go-sql-driver/mysql
+If you intend on working with MySQL, please be sure to check out (as in, `git checkout`) the 'columntype' branch for github.com/go-sql-driver/mysql

 Support for additional database drivers is planned.